 Australia joined the first U.N. peacekeeping mission in Indonesia in 1947.
 Australians have since commanded six multinational forces.
 Australian helicopters participated in peacekeeping operations in the Sinai in the 1970s and '80s.
 The country also participated in missions in Cambodia, Zimbabwe, Iraq during the first Gulf War, Somalia, and Rwanda.
 Australia continues to participate in international peacekeeping operations.
-(Source: Returned Services League Australia [207])
+As of 2021, Australia participated in the U.N.
+Truce Supervision Organisation (UNTSO), the Multinational Force and Observers (MFO) in the Middle East, and the U.N.
+Mission in South Sudan (UNMISS).
+Australia is the 11th largest financial contributor to the U.N. peacekeeping budget.
+(Sources: Returned Services League Australia, Australian Government Department of Foreign Affairs and Trade)

 Turnbull has raised the possibility of Australians acting as peacekeeping troops in Syria.
 He also said Syrians were more likely to accept peacekeepers who come from within the region.
-(Source: Herald Sun [203])
+Separately, in 2019 Australia announced it would send troops to participate in the U.N.
+Disengagement Observer Force (UNDOF) in the Golan Heights on the Syria-Israel border.
+UNDOF has monitored the fragile truce between the two countries since 1974.
+(Sources: Herald Sun, SBS News)